Tips for a Safe, Comfortable Flight

 - Keep a list of local hospitals from the embassy or tourist board.

-- Ask your doctor before embarking on any “dangerous” sports, such as diving or water sports.
+- Ask your doctor before embarking on any potentially risky activities, such as diving or water sports.

 - Bring your medical notes, including relevant ultrasounds, with you in case you need to go into a hospital or deliver early.